 Encounters in the state had begun by then in Srikakulam with the enforcement of the Madras Suppression of Disturbances Act, 1948.
 With the imposition of the Emergency, the need to take refuge under the 1948 Act was no longer necessary.
 The enactment of the Emergency led to extensive detentions under the Maintenance of Internal Security Act, 1971, which was also challenged in numerous High Courts.

-Eminent human rights lawyer K. G. Kannabiran recounts in his memoir The Speaking Constitution that, for all the arguments he would place before the High Court arguing for the protection of the fundamental rights of the detenus, the Advocate General would stand-up and say that the court does not have jurisdiction to hear in this matter as the fundamental rights were suspended in the country.
+Eminent human rights lawyer K. G. Kannabiran recounts in his memoir The Speaking Constitution that, for all the arguments he would place before the High Court arguing for the protection of the fundamental rights of the detainees, the Advocate General would stand up and say that the court does not have jurisdiction to hear in this matter as the fundamental rights were suspended in the country.

 This argument that fundamental rights were suspended in the country and citizens had no recourse was further strengthened in the infamous case of ADM Jabalpur v.
 Shivakant Shukla, where the Supreme Court declared that fundamental rights could be suspended during the Emergency.